zelloptt/zello-channel-api/API.md

 `{type(8) = 0x01, stream_id(32), packet_id(32), data[]}`

 ## Sending images
-After successfully connecting to the channel and reciving channel status you can start sending images.
+After successfully connecting to the channel and receiving channel status you can start sending images.
 If channel does not support image messaging you will receive an error for `send_image` command.
 Each image begins with send_image command followed by the sequence of binary packets with image thumbnail data and full image data.